Cracko298/MC-3DS-Flip/README.md

 [![paypal](https://github.com/Cracko298/ISZ-2021-Plugin/blob/main/payp.png)](https://www.paypal.me/cracko298)

 # MC-3DS-Flip
-- An CLI and W.I.P.
+- An CLI that "Just Works" with Minecraft .3DST Skins, Textures, and More.
+- Inspired by [@DaniElectra](https://github.com/DaniElectra)'s Anime Channel [3DSTTOOL](https://github.com/DaniElectra/3DSTTool).

+## MC-3DS-Flip (GUI)
+- An W.I.P.
 GUI that "Just Works" with Minecraft .3DST Skins, Textures, and More.
-- Inspired by [@DaniElectra](https://github.com/DaniElectra)'s Anime Channel [3DSTTOOL](https://github.com/DaniElectra/3DSTTool).
+- This is a **Work-In-Progress** Adaptation, and the current release only supports color extraction.
+- I'm always looking for bugs, and squashing them.
+But sometimes these go unseen even by my standards.
+If you found a bug in the GUI, create an issue request via the **Tab** above!

 # Features:
 - Flips normal *.png Images From Java to MC-3DS.